What Is Fuel Poverty In The UK?

 Data consistently shows that those in rented accommodation, both social and private, are disproportionately affected by fuel poverty and live in homes that fail to meet basic decency standards, including issues with damp and mould.
 Those in privately rented homes are disproportionately affected by fuel poverty, accounting for 35% of all individuals in this situation – over twice the combined percentage in local authority (8%) and housing association (10%) properties.
 The cost of addressing these issues is significant, not just for the individuals and families affected but also for public services, with estimates suggesting that the health costs to the NHS of cold homes run into billions of pounds annually.

-The challenges of poverty in housing and fuel poverty are interconnected and require a multifaceted approach to tackle.
-While increasing incomes and reducing energy prices are crucial national strategies, improving the energy efficiency of the UK’s housing stock is a fundamental long-term solution.
-This involves upgrading insulation, installing more efficient heating systems, and addressing structural issues that contribute to heat loss and damp.
+The UK’s fuel poverty strategy is a multifaceted approach that requires action across income, pricing, and crucially, energy efficiency.
+While increasing incomes and reducing volatile energy prices are essential national strategies, improving the energy efficiency of the UK’s housing stock is the fundamental long-term solution

-This is where technology plays a vital role.
+However, for a long-term solution, technology plays a vital role.
 Understanding the environmental conditions within a property is the first step to identifying and addressing issues that contribute to fuel poverty and poor housing.
 ResiSure’s innovative monitoring technology provides private landlords and property professionals with the data insights needed to keep properties in top condition and ensure tenant satisfaction.
 The small, easy-to-install, non-intrusive devices can track key metrics such as damp, mould, air quality, humidity, and even potential leaks.

 By continuously monitoring these factors, ResiSure’s technology can identify potential problems early, often before they become visible or cause significant damage.
 High humidity levels, for instance, can be an early indicator of potential condensation and mould issues, often linked to underheating.
 Monitoring air quality can highlight poor ventilation.
 Detecting leaks promptly prevents the water ingress that directly causes damp and structural issues.
 This proactive approach allows for timely interventions, preventing the deterioration of properties, reducing the likelihood of damp and mould, and ultimately helping to create healthier and more energy-efficient homes.